redwannahian/Coursera_Capstone/README.md

-# Coursera_Capstone
+# The-Battle-of-Neighborhoods
-This is repository is the part of the IBM Professional Certificate Assignment
+Performing clustering operation on the location data of New York and Toronto in order to group together similar neighborhoods